tylerlum/live_plotter/README.md

 # Usage

 In this library, we have two axes of variation.
-The first axis of variation is using either `LivePlotter` or `FastLivePlotter`. `LivePlotter` is more flexible and dynamic, but this results in slower updates. `FastLivePlotter` requires that the user specify the figure's shape from the beginning, but this allows it to update faster by modifying an existing plot rather than creating a new plot from scratch.
+The first axis of variation is using either `LivePlotter` or `LivePlotterGrid`. `LivePlotter` creates 1 plot, while `LivePlotterGrid` creates a grid of plots.
+The second axis of variation is using either `LivePlotterGrid` or `FastLivePlotterGrid`. `LivePlotterGrid` is more flexible and dynamic, but this results in slower updates. `FastLivePlotterGrid` requires that the user specify the number of plots in the figure from the beginning, but this allows it to update faster by modifying an existing plot rather than creating a new plot from scratch.
 Please refer to the associated example code for more details.
-The second axis of variation is using either `LivePlotter` or `LivePlotterGrid`. `LivePlotter` creates 1 plot, while `LivePlotterGrid` creates a grid of plots.

 Lastly, you can add `save_to_file_on_close=True` to save the figure to a file when the live plotter is deleted (either out of scope or end of script).
 You can add `save_to_file_on_exception=True` to save the figure to a file when an exception occurs.
 Note this feature is experimental.